S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/governance.md

 -   in a one-off meeting to deal with a specific topic
 -   in other types of meetings such as product meetings, [planning meetings](section:planning-and-review-meetings) or [retrospectives](section:retrospective), etc.

 Wherever and whenever you make governance decisions, one thing worth considering is [documenting them somehow](section:record-agreements).
-This way you’ll be able to remember what was agreed, so will others, and you’ll have something to come back to when it’s time to review.
+This way you'll be able to remember what was agreed, so will others, and you'll have something to come back to when it's time to review.

 ## Related Concepts